pwiecz/portal_patterns/README.md

 * furthest drone flights
 ## How to get a list of portals?
 Script now accepts only JSON or CSV files in format exported by **Multi Export IITC Plugin** (https://github.com/modkin/Ingress-IITC-Multi-Export)
-## How to run the GUI version?
-Install Tcl/Tk distribution, version at least 8.6.

-On Linux you can install the the tk8.6 and tcl8.6 packages.

-On Windows you can download ActiveTcl distribution from https://www.activestate.com/products/tcl/downloads/ - while installing make sure to add the TclTk path to the PATH evironment variable.